 The biography anthologies discerning comments on Fine by Harold Shapero, Richard Wernick, Aaron Copland, Leonard Bernstein, Milton Babbitt, Leon Kirchner, Arthur Berger, and David Diamond.
-Ramey is an important composer himself and clearly has superb ears.
+Ramey is an important composer himself.
 This post was originally planned as a thorough overview, but now I advise those wanting to immerse themselves in Fine to just go read An American Composer in His Time.

 Instead, then, for Irving Fine’s 100th birthday, here are a couple of personal anecdotes, a brief overview of the canon, a reprint of his 1948 essay “The Story of Twentieth Century Music,” and my own lo-fi performance of his best piano piece.

 I always will owe Irving Fine a debt.
 I was only 19 when my girlfriend got me the job of rehearsal pianist for the Gregg Smith Singers.
 Reading music was always easy for me but I had almost no experience with classical music in general.
 The first rehearsal was Stravinsky’s Mass with Robert Craft guest conducting.

 I liked the Mass and some of the other music the GSS were doing, so I’d practice the parts at night.
 A few months in, Smith thought he’d try me out on a gig that had proper piano accompaniment.
 In addition to brand new works by living composers, the concert included one of the GSS signature pieces, The Choral New Yorker by Irving Fine.